 First of all, I would like to share with you something.
-Dear students, as we all know that Industrial Development Officer (IDO), this exam was conducted by West Bengal Public Service Commission (WBPSC).
-Those who are selected as a Industrial Development Officer, they are appointed on DIRECTORATE OF MICRO, SMALL & MEDIUM ENTERPRISES, WEST BENGAL UNDER THE MICRO, SMALL & MEDIUM ENTERPRISES AND TEXTILES DEPARTMENT, GOVT.
+Dear students, as we all know that Industrial Development Officer (IDO), this exam was conducted by the West Bengal Public Service Commission (WBPSC).
+Those who are selected as an Industrial Development Officer, they are appointed on DIRECTORATE OF MICRO, SMALL & MEDIUM ENTERPRISES, WEST BENGAL UNDER THE MICRO, SMALL & MEDIUM ENTERPRISES AND TEXTILES DEPARTMENT, GOVT.
 OF W.B.

 You may read this:

 1. SUBMISSION OF MORE THAN ONE APPLICATION FOR THE POST IS STRICTLY FORBIDDEN.
 THE CANDIDATURE OF A CANDIDATE WHO SUBMITS MORE THAN ONE APPLICATION FOR ADMISSION TO THE SELECTION PROCEDURE WILL BE CANCELLED EVEN IF HE/SHE IS ADMITTED TO THE SAME.

 2. The qualifications prescribed in the advertisement are as per the notified recruitment rules issued by the Government.

 3. All the degrees/diplomas/certificates mentioned in the advertisement must have been obtained from recognized Universities/Institutions.